 The railroad is yet another way to get around in Alaska.
 It is one and only place in America where cabooses are used in freight trains.
 It is best to use railroad services if you visit in summers.

-Visiting Alaska is not a cheap affair.
-You need to have loads of money if you are to travel in Alaska.
+Alaska is not a budget-friendly destination.
+Traveling to and traveling within Alaska will cost you a good chunk of money.
 Still, if you want to cut short your budget by avoiding luxurious hotel stays and expensive dinners, then you can have it within your reach.

 A moderate stay and normal meal cost you $200/ day during winter.
 That is excluding all the cost of getting around and entrance fees.

-A four – five days is not enough to pack the greatness of Alaska.
+A four-five day trip is not enough to pack the greatness of Alaska.
 If you want to have the true Alaska feel, then two weeks is the best way to slip into your Alaskan Stupor.
 You can combine a cruise and land tour.

 Alaska does not have a good road connection.
-Only a part of it is connected via roads, not even the capital- Juneau is connected by roads.
+Only a part of it is connected via roads, not even the capital Juneau is connected by roads.
 Only the areas of Fairbanks and Anchorage have decent road connections.
-So you can find some rental companies here.

 The voltage is 110-120 V just as anywhere in the US.
 And the sockets are of Type A & Type B. You need a voltage converter if you are from the UK, Europe or Asia as well as an adapter.